AryaPatel1111/Brain-Tumor-CapsNet/README.md

-# Lung-Cancer-CapsNet
+# Brain-Tumor-CapsNet
-Capsule Network designed for classification of lung cancer into different categories
+Capsule Network designed for classification of brain tumor into different categories